revloc02/dndMarkdown/colver-5e-homebrew.md

 ### Player Planning Phase

-Now that the players have a broad idea of what the enemy is planning, they come up with a plan themselves, and declare their own intentions.
+Now that the players have a broad idea of what the enemy is planning, they come up with a plan themselves, and **declare their own intentions**.
 At this stage, actions do not need any more detail than what is needed to determine the initiative roll.
 Working together is encouraged.

 ### Roll Initiative Phase

-Each player and enemy simultaneously rolls initiative.
+Each player and enemy simultaneously **rolls initiative**.
 Players roll the largest dice corresponding to their actions.
 Low numbers go first.

 ### Resolve Actions Phase

-The DM begins by announcing "Initiative Count 1" to the table.
-If there are any creatures that rolled a 1 for their Initiative are then able to act.
-If there are any ties, the creature with the highest Passive Initiative goes first.
+Each creature **takes its turn** in order.
+The DM begins by announcing "Initiative Count 1" to the table, if there are any creatures that rolled a 1 for their Initiative are then able to act.
+If there are any ties, the creature with the highest Dexterity Score goes first.
 After all creatures on Initiative Count 1 act, the DM continues counting, "Initiative Count 2", "Initiative Count 3", etc. This process continues until all creatures have acted.

 ### End Phase

-Anything that needs to be resolved at the end of a round of combat.
-This includes status effects or magic durations.
+Anything that needs to be **resolved at the end of a round** of combat including status effects or magic durations.

 <img src='https://www.gmbinder.com/images/I1dFekv.png' style='position:absolute;bottom:10px;right:15px;width:780px; mix-blend-mode:multiply;filter:brightness(110%)saturate(130%);' />